Morriso8D/MordhauRCON/README.md

 * discord bot token (optional)

 ## Setup
-1. Clone or fork the repository ``git clone https://github.com/Morriso8D/MordhauRCON.git``.
+1. Clone or fork the repository ``git clone https://github.com/Morriso8D/MordhauRCON.git``
-2. Rename [.env.example](/.env.example) to ``.env`` (in the root directory) and then edit and save your connection settings.
+2. Rename [.env.example](/.env.example) to ``.env`` (in the root directory) and then edit and save your connection settings
 3. Open [config.json](/config.json) and configure the bots setup.
-E.g. - if discord isn't required, set "discord" to false.
+E.g. - if discord isn't required, set "discord" to false
 ```json
 "bootstrap":{
     "discord": false,